trisfaizal/Marketing-Site/_case_studies/netflix.md

 The marketing team have taken control of their site, they’re able to quickly try new messaging and update content without involving a developer.
 Netflix Devices has a staging website set up so the marketing team can try out changes before pushing it to the live website.

-They update HTML content directly on the website:
+The marketing team updates HTML content directly on the website:

 ![Netflix Devices Inline](/images/case-studies/netflix/inline.png){: .screenshot }